flint-lang/flint-lang.github.io/wiki/src/beginners_guide/5_data/3_nested_data.md

 ## Hint:

-Flint can handle circular references with the help of the **optional type (`Opt`)**.
+Flint can handle circular references with the help of the **optional type (`?`)**.
 These convert a reference to a wek reference in circular context's, thus enabling the use of data in of itself, for example for **linked lists**.